meteor-gazelle/meteor-gazelle/README.md

 Take a look at our [Issues and Milestones](https://github.com/meteor-gazelle/meteor-gazelle/issues)

-Join #gazelle on the irc.what-network.net if you want to discuss the project.
+Join #gazelle on irc.what-network.net if you want to discuss the project.

-Be sure to ping a member of the core team in #gazelle if you're interested in contributing to the project.
+Be sure to ping a member of the Core team in #gazelle if you're interested in contributing to the project.

-Send a pull request to the meteor-gazelle repository, and it will be reviewed by the Core Team.
+Send a pull request to the meteor-gazelle repository, and it will be reviewed by the Core team.

 Coding Standards